pydata/xarray/doc/user-guide/hierarchical-data.rst

 This is because DataTree checks that data in child nodes align exactly with their parents.

 .. note::
-    This requirement of aligned dimensions is similar to netCDF's concept of inherited dimensions (LINK TO NETCDF DOCUMENTATION?).
+    This requirement of aligned dimensions is similar to netCDF's concept of `inherited dimensions <https://www.unidata.ucar.edu/software/netcdf/workshops/2007/groups-types/Introduction.html>`_, as in netCDF-4 files dimensions are `visible to all child groups <https://docs.unidata.ucar.edu/netcdf-c/current/groups.html>`_.

 This alignment check is performed up through the tree, all the way to the root, and so is therefore equivalent to requiring that this :py:func:`~xarray.align` command succeeds: